10 Years After Katrina: Are We Ready with Accessible Emergency Preparedness?

 As a student at Loyola University, I was l lucky enough to call New Orleans home from 2001 to 2005.
 During that time, I became well acquainted with the vibrancy of the city, the kindness of its residents, and the cultural, political, socioeconomic and geographic traits that make it unlike any other place in the world.
 Two months after I moved to Northern Virginia, Hurricane Katrina hit the Gulf Coast, changing the landscape of one of America’s most beloved cities and altering the country’s understanding of natural disaster preparedness.

 Hurricane Katrina claimed the lives of over 1800 people across the Gulf Coast, injuring and displacing many more.
-During the aftermath of the storm and recovery, it became clear that infrastructure failures and the socioeconomic, political and geographic issues associated with the city of New Orleans, compounded, if not caused, unfathomable tragedy – disproportionately affecting the most vulnerable of the city and region’s residents, among them people with disabilities and older adults.
+During the aftermath of the storm and recovery, it became clear that infrastructure failures and the socioeconomic, political and geographic issues associated with the city of New Orleans, compounded, if not caused, unfathomable tragedy – disproportionately affecting the most historically marginalized populations of the city and region’s residents, among them people with disabilities and older adults.

 According to Centers for Disease Control, at the time of the storm, adults age 60 and older comprised 15 percent of New Orleans’ population; however, more than 70 percent of those who died as a result of the hurricane were elderly and many had a chronic condition and/or disability., Among non-elderly individuals with disabilities, casualty rates and negative short and long-term effects of displacement and lack of care were also disproportionately felt.